 The WiNG-MGR has an internal 10/100BASE-T Ethernet port that is used for configuration.
-The Ethernet port supports Web browser access, email (SMTP), BACnet secondary, Modbus server, and SNMP.
-Use an Ethernet cable to connect the device directly to a PC or to a hub or switch.
+The Ethernet port supports Web browser access, email (SMTP), BACnet slave, Modbus slave, and SNMP.
+The device can connect directly to a PC with a crossover cable, or it can connect to a PC through a hub or switch, with CAT5 cables.

-Figure 2.3 Ethernet Connection to a PC Using an Ethernet Cable
+Figure 2.3 Ethernet Connection to a PC Using a Crossover Cable

-Figure 2.4 Ethernet Connection to a PC on a Subnet, Using a Hub/Switch
+Figure 2.4 Ethernet Connection to a PC on a Subnet, Using a Hub/Switch and CAT5 Cables